atrox39/Oryn/README.md

 It's mostly used to manipulate response and sending it to the client.

-What you did before is sending a message string `Hello Detective` to the client using `res.send()`.
+What you did before is sending a message string `Hello from Oryn` to the client using `res.send()`.
 This method sets the string in the response body, and then close the connection.

 The last line of our code starts the server and listen for incoming requests on the specified `port`: